Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Course Overview

-The Peak News Broadcast/Podacast Journalism Program (aka Professional Media Practicum) for junior and senior high school students is designed as a two-semester course (2nd semester optional), coupled with a professional-level internship placement at The Peak News and other local media organizations.
-This program’s focus is to train a new generation of ethical journalists equipped with both theoretical knowledge and practical skills, as well as real-world experience and professional contacts in the local communications industry.
-The first semester focuses on the basics of ethics and other academic studies as applied in various sub-categories of the Media profession, as well as practical training in the field.
-The second optional semester includes higher-level academic and vocational training, as well as the development and implementation by each student of a personal Podcasting program.
+The Peak News Broadcast and Podcast Journalism Homeschool EnrichmentProgram for 7th - 12th grade students in Colorado, is designed as a two-semester course, coupled with a professional-level internship placement at The Peak News and (optionally) other local media organizations.
+The program's focus is to train a new generation of ethical journalists equipped with both theoretical knowledge and practical skills, as well as real-world experience and professional contacts in the local communications industry.
+The first semester focuses on the basics of ethics and other academic studies as applied in various sub-categories of the Media profession, as well as practical training in our studio and in the field.
+The second semester includes higher-level academic and vocational training, as well as the development and launching by each student of a personal Podcasting program.
 Overall, we are providing our students with:

 • Journalistic Ethics Training